Arielliv/wix_flutter_workshop/README.md

     color: Theme.of(context).primaryColor,
     textColor: Theme.of(context)  .primaryTextTheme.button.color,
 ```
-- we also want to handle loading stage , so we need to wrapp RaisedButton with `if else` segment. if `isLoading` true then return `CircularProgressIndicator` else return `RaisedButton`
+We also need to handle the loading stage
+Therefore we will need to wrapp `RaisedButton` with `if else` segment -
+if `isLoading` true then return `CircularProgressIndicator` else return `RaisedButton`

 <details>
 <summary>auth button</summary>